 Health: Consuming fermented vegetables is an excellent way to keep the digestive tract in good order.

 Simple: A few vegetables, tools, and jars is all you need.

-Fast result: In a week or so you will enjoy a delicious product.
+Fast result: In about a week you can enjoy a delicious product.

-Jars: Use Mason jars or similar glass or ceramic vessels.
-Ceramic crock pots are excellent.
-Plastic can be also used, but avoid metal jars.
+Jars: Mason jars or similar glass or ceramic vessels.
+Ceramic crock pots are excellent, but more expensive.
+Plastic can be used but avoid metal jars.

-Shredding: A simple box grater.
-For bigger batches use a food processor.
+Shredding: Use a box grater; for bigger batches a food processor.